saLeox/PE-Appointment-Demo/README.md

-Demo project for the private placement appointment service.
+Demo project for the Private Equity appointment service.

 ##  **milestone**